amadeus4dev/amadeus-node/.github/CONTRIBUTING.md

 #### **Do you want to contribute to the documentation?**

-Excellent, to get start developing this library ensure you have Node 6+ installed and clone the repository.
+Excellent, to get start developing this library ensure you have any of the [Node LTS versions](https://nodejs.org/en/about/releases/) installed and clone the repository.

 Then, you should be able to run the tests.